 - Immediately evacuate the building, using your pre-planned evacuation route.
-Stay out of sight of the perpetrator. - Take no action to intervene with the hostage taker. - Call University Police (570)-941-7777 or 9-1-1 from a safe location.
+Stay out of sight of the perpetrator. - Take no action to intervene with the hostage taker. - Call University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911 from a safe location.